cosmology-tech/cosmos-kit/README.md

 ## Integrating Wallets

-See our docs on [https://github.com/cosmology-tech/cosmos-kit/blob/main/INTEGRATING-WALLETS.md](integrating your wallet)
+See our docs on [integrating your wallet](https://github.com/cosmology-tech/cosmos-kit/blob/main/INTEGRATING-WALLETS.md)

 ## Developing